YoShibyl/FGH3ChartBrowser/README.md

 - ~~An option to quickly access FastGH3's settings menu (should be easy to add)~~ DONE
 - Storing scan results for later
 - ~~Scanning for `.sng` files (soon?)~~ DONE
-- A better way to visualize song data, such as album art and other metadata *(WIP)*
+- ~~A better way to visualize song data, such as album art and other metadata~~ Mostly done

 ## Credits
 - [donnaken15](https://github.com/donnaken15) : Maker of [FastGH3](https://github.com/donnaken15/FastGH3)